PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: Experiments

-We first verify that access to privileged sensors substantially improves policy learning in simulation.
-In \cref{fig:proprio-pose-vs-proprio-sim-reward}, we demonstrate that policies trained with object pose in addition to proprioception achieve significantly higher rewards during the distillation stage than baseline trained with proprioception alone.
-We further evaluate simulation performance under randomized object properties in \cref{tab:rma_aac_no_distillation_sim}, using the quality metrics established in \cite{qi2022hand}: (1) \emph{Rotation reward} defined as $\omega \cdot k$ where $k$ denotes the z-axis, (2) \emph{Time to Fall} -- defined as the fraction of the episode completed before a drop -- and (3) \emph{Undesired rotation penalty}, which penalizes any off-axis rotation.
-As expected, providing object pose information to the Stage 2 policy yields improvements across all metrics.
+We first verify that privileged sensors significantly boost simulation in-hand rotation performance. \cref{fig:sim-results}(a) shows that incorporating object pose alongside proprioception yields higher rewards during distillation than the proprioception-only baseline.
+Further, we evaluate performance under randomized physics properties (\cref{tab:rma_aac_no_distillation_sim}) using metrics from \cite{qi2022hand}: (1) \textbf{RotR}: \emph{Rotation reward} ($\omega \cdot k$) (radians), (2) \textbf{TTF}: \emph{Time to Fall} (second), and (3) \textbf{RotP}: \emph{Undesired rotation penalty} (cm).
+As expected, privileged information improves the policy across all evaluation criteria.